hoangsonww/The-MovieVerse-Database/.github/README.md

     ```
 15. Open a Pull Request (if you want to merge your changes to our official app) - we'll review your changes and merge them to this public repository first.
 If everything works well, we might ask you to also join our private official codebase and create another PR there so that your changes are fully live.
 Enjoy coding and [let me know](https://github.com/hoangsonww/The-MovieVerse-Database/discussions) if you have any questions!
 16. If you'd also like to access full, advanced features of the app's development, please [contact me](https://github.com/hoangsonww/The-MovieVerse-Database/discussions) for the `.env` file and additional configurations, and we'll also decide if you need access to or can access our private official codebase.

-> [!IMPORTANT]
-> **Note:** Although the primary branch of this repo is `main`, the active deployment branch is `main-deployment-branch`.
-Therefore, refer to the `main-deployment-branch` for the latest updates and changes as we always merge code to the deployment branch first before merging it into the main branch.

 ## Privacy Policy